cogstudios/spotify-playlist-creator/README.md

 # spotify-playlist-creator
-Creates a playlist based off of users listening history for the past month
+Creates a playlist based off of the users listening history for the past month